nhohung/DS_clean_tidy_data/README.md

 # DS_clean_tidy_data
-Clean, tidy data (Coursera course)

 _ Hello!
-Below is the descriptions of my work, I'll show you how I code the .R file to complete the assignment._
+Below is the descriptions of my work in Clean, tidy data (Coursera course), I'll show you how I code the .R file to complete the assignment._

 ** Codes from lines 1-6 load the needed libraries**

 ** Codes from lines 10-16 load the files**

 **Data overview:**